-These plants grow tuber-like extensions where water and nutrients are stored along the underground rhizome.
+These plants grow tuber-like roots where water and nutrients are stored along the underground rhizome.
 After a few years of growing, several tubers will have developed.
 This is called crown division or dividing the root clump for the Zamioculcas.

 - Refrain from watering for at least 2 weeks.

 - Remove the plant from its pot delicately.

-- Separate a tuber from which both root and stem are growing, threading the roots out without damaging them.
+- Separate a tuber from which both roots and stems are growing, threading the roots out without damaging them.

 - It may require slicing with a clean blade.
-If wounded, cure the plant for a day (let it dry in open air in the shade).
+If wounded, cure the plant for a few hours (let it dry in open air in the shade).

 - Plant each separated plant into a clean pot with a layer of drainage at the bottom and light, well-draining soil.

 This is the quickest propagation method.
 It has the advantage of producing several new leafy plants immediately.

 Here’s a video that shows how it can be done very carefully.
 It’s also possible to simply slice through the bunch with a sharp knife, but this will create more wounds that will have to heal.

 How to divide Zamioculcas zamiifolia, the ZZ plant

 Preparing ZZ plant stem cuttings

 This method is perfect to recycle your Zamioculcas trimmings when you prune your plant after it has grown too large.

-- Snip the leaf scapes (or stems) into portions at least 6 inches long.
+- Snip leaf scapes (or stems) into portions at least 6 inches long.
 It’s also possible to keep a scape whole.

 - Place the Zamioculcas stem in a tall glass of water.

 - Change the water every three days to one week.

 - Roots will start developing at the immersed tip.

 - When the roots are over an inch long, carefully transplant to a pot with well-draining soil and a hole at the bottom.

 It takes at least 3 weeks for the first roots to grow, and they’ll be an inch long after 3 more weeks.
-The advantage of this method is that each propagated zamioculcas already has one full leafy scape to start with, which is great for giving away to friends.
+The advantage of this method is that each propagated plant already has one full leafy frond to start with, which is great for giving away to friends.